ODD Science Multimedia Scholarship

 2021 Recipient: Jordan T. Chin

 Jordan, a junior at the University of Arizona School of Journalism, is the inaugural recipient of the Olesen Davis de Dios Science Multimedia Scholarship.
 Jordan, who has had plenty of experience in professional camera work, receives this scholarship for his interests in long-form storytelling using visual media.
 His previous work and experience with Arizona Public Media, the local PBS affiliate, where Jordan has split his time between studio and field work, he said.
 Jordan has also interned at the Hiawatha Broadband Communications (HBC), Inc., in Winona, Minnesota.
 In addition to the scholarship ($1,000), Jordan will also be receiving a StellaPro 2 Light Interview Kit from Light & Motion, a value of $1,999.99, and a specialized two-hour, one-on-one training session with Light & Motion Champions of Light Alan Davis and John de Dios of Davis de Dios Media.
 Congratulations, Jordan!

-Our team at Davis de Dios Media decided to create the ODD Science (environmental, medical, technology and so forth) Multimedia Scholarship for several reasons, chief of them being a show of appreciation for the outgoing director of the University of Arizona School of Journalism Director Carol Schwalbe.
+Our team at Davis de Dios Media decided to create the ODD Science (environmental, medical, technology and so forth) Multimedia Scholarship for several reasons, chief of them being a show of appreciation for the then-director of the University of Arizona School of Journalism Director Carol Schwalbe.

 It was in 2013 that I found myself, a new transfer student at the University of Arizona, in Professor Schwalbe’s 400/500 level advanced science multimedia journalism class.
 Going into journalism, I always thought I would be a writer.
 It was this course that really opened my eyes to visual storytelling.